 Service Learning Requirement

 Honors students have made a commitment to making the world a better place, and the Service Learning Requirement allows them to fulfill that commitment in a variety of ways.
-Students entering the Honors Program are required to complete GEN 2840, Honors Service Learning, every semester that they remain in the program.
+Students entering the Honors Program are required to complete GEN 2840, Honors Service Learning.
 Working in consultation with the Honors Director and the Service Learning Coordinator, they develop a Service Learning Portfolio tailored to their personal interests, academic and career ambitions, and individual goals.
 They will ordinarily complete two service projects per semester in order to develop their skills and expertise in civic engagement.